51ddhesh/configs/README.md

-# Configuration, Scripts and Settings
+# Configurations, Scripts and Settings

 - [scripts](/scripts/) contain the scripts used for competitive programming contests and practice.